giakhang3005/csg-hlw23/README.md

 </ul>

 <h3>Introduction</h3>
 This is a responsive website for Coc Sai Gon's Halloween project 2023, We use this website as a "Halloween passport" - where users can check for Names, Student numbers, Halloween codes, <b>Tracking for missions progress & status in real time</b>.
-I currently use <b>Google Sheet to store all of my website's datas</b>.
+I currently using <b>Google Sheet to store all of my website's datas</b>.